KittiyaLooknam/css-demo-site/README.md

 # Usage

-THe application designed for desktop viewing.
+The application designed for desktop viewing.
 It not add media for smaller screens yet.